Renovation

 Pressurized walls for a new home office

-More New Yorkers expect to be working from home now because of the pandemic—either for an extended time or permanently, but that can be a tall order when you don’t have a separate, enclosed space to take your Zoom meetings.
+Many New Yorkers work from home but that can challenging when you don’t have a separate, enclosed space to take your Zoom meetings.
 Enter the pressurized wall.

-Pressurized walls, which are not permanently attached to walls or the floor, are good option for adding a small office to an apartment—an amenity buyers want these days.
+Pressurized walls, which are not permanently attached to walls or the floor, are good option for adding a small office to an apartment—which is an amenity many buyers want these days.

-Donny Zanger, project manager for All Week Walls, told me he is getting lots of requests for home offices.
-He says that adding one wall can cost under $1,000, with add-ons like pocket doors, seamless finishes—and sound-proofing—bringing the total to about $3,000.
-L-shaped walls range from $1,000 to $2,000, on average, Zanger says.
+Donny Zanger, project manager for All Week Walls, gets lots of requests for home offices.
+Adding one wall can cost under $1,000, with add-ons like pocket doors, seamless finishes—and sound-proofing—bringing the total to about $3,000.
+L-shaped walls range from $1,000 to $2,000, on average, Zanger previously told Brick.

-To get more information, check out “Working from home in the Covid era?
+To get more information, check out “Working from home?
 Here's how to use pressurized walls to make an office.”

 A designer hack for your kitchen